Cheer Stunts: Complete Guide | Cheerleading Positions

 Pyramids

-However, pyramids are two or more stunt groups falling with the top people holding hands, feet waist or legs.
-There are many types of pyramids from waist level skill by younger teams to multi person high pyramids done by elite college squads.
+However, pyramids are two or more stunt groups falling with the top people holding hands, feet, waist, or legs.

-Two High Pyramid
+Two High Pyramids

-This is the basic pyramid and mostly done in cheer stunts.
+This is the basic pyramid and is mostly performs in cheer stunts.
 Flyers are supported by a base or bases standing on the surface where the stunts are performed.
 The flyers might link up in various ways, from handholding to one person grasping another’s outstretched foot or leg.
 One flyer can also use another flyer as a bracer while she executes a flipping or twisting release skill.

 Two and a Half High Pyramid

-Cheerleading Guideline/Rules and Safety
+Guideline/Rules and Safety

-As we all know that when cheerleading originated it was not introduced as a sport so there was not a certain set of rules and regulation.
-But now, cheerleading becomes a sport which demands more strength and gymnastic skills with the risk of injuries.
-Such guidelines are assure to follow while making cheerleading movies as well because only a trained athlete shall do such advanced moves.
+As we all know that when cheerleading originated, it was not introduced as a sport, so there was no certain set of rules and regulations.
+But now, cheerleading has become a sport that demands more strength and gymnastic skills with the risk of injuries.

-The USA Cheer have designed a safety program which includes some general guidelines for cheer stunts such a;
+Such guidelines are a must to follow while making cheerleading movies as well, because only a trained athlete shall do such advanced moves.
+The USA Cheer has designed a safety program which includes some general guidelines for cheer stunts, such as;

 - Trained by a qualified coach or advisor